liferay/liferay-frontend-projects/How-to-use-liferay-npm-imports-checker.md

 * **--help**: shows help about accepted command line arguments.

-* **--version**: when given, shows the liferay-npm-imports-checker version.
+* **--version**: when given, shows the `liferay-npm-imports-checker` version.

 * **--check-project-versions**: same as `check-project-versions: true` in the configuration file.

-* **--write-ignores**: when given, the liferay-npm-imports-checker will update the `ignore` section of your `.npmimportscheckerrc` file with those projects that failed.
+* **--write-ignores**: when given, the `liferay-npm-imports-checker` tool will update the `ignore` section of your `.npmimportscheckerrc` file with those projects that failed.
 This can be used to obtain an initial `.npmimportscheckerrc` file than can then be tweaked manually.

 * **--show-projects-load**: when given, the tool will log all projects found inside the source tree.
 This can be useful to fix issues and/or enhance the performance of the tool by ignoring spurious detected projects.